 - Close Pfannenstiel Incision

 So we make a six centimeter long pfannenstiel incision.
 She had a previous history of hysterectomy, and he has - she has some scar here, so she may have some adhesions.
 Just make a six centimeter incision here - to here.
 Alright, done.
-ISM please.
-Can I have a weedie?
+Pass the adson please.
+Can I have a Weit-y?

 Alright, I’ll take a hand port.
 So we install the hand port.
-We’re not going to put the hand in today, but… Okay.
-I’ll take a 12 millimeter port.
+We’re not going to put the hand in today, but… I’ll take a 12 millimeter port.
 We put the 12 millimeter port through the hand port, and make a new pneumoperitoneum now.
-Can you get some please?
-So port position - I put the 12 millimeter port in the navel and one more 12 in the left abdomen.
+Can you gas on please?
+So port position - I put the 12 millimeter port in the navel and one more 12, one more 12 in the left abdomen.
 So two 12s, then one 5 in the upper abdomen on the midline.
 Do you have an Alison?
-I’ll take the 12 then.
+I’ll take the 12 now.
 One more 12.
 She's very easy.

 So she has some adhesions on this side.

-Now trying to find the ureter.
-See ureter here.
+Now trying to find out the ureter.
+Supposed to see ureter here.
 So this is ureter here.
 This should be long enough.

 Okay, so ureter is done.
 So we’re going to upper pole now.
 We’re supposed to not have upper pole branch today, but you just have to be careful if you dissect around here.
 It's getting closer to the hilum, so you just need to be very careful.
 Just enough.